-The Leaving Care project is co-financed by the Rights, Equality and Citizenship (REC) Programme of the European Union and seeks to further contribute to the capacity building of a range of care professionals who work with children and young people who are leaving care or who have an important responsibility for the well-being of young care leavers.
+The Leaving Care project has been co-financed by the Rights, Equality and Citizenship (REC) Programme of the European Union and has sought to further contribute to the capacity building of a range of care professionals who work with children and young people who are leaving care or who have an important responsibility for the well-being of young care leavers.

-The project is carried out in cooperation with SOS Children’s Villages’ national associations in Bulgaria, Estonia, Hungary, Italy and Romania as well as the child-focused organisations FICE Austria and FONPC.
+The project has been carried out in cooperation with SOS Children’s Villages’ national associations in Bulgaria, Estonia, Hungary, Italy and Romania as well as the child-focused organisations FICE Austria and FONPC.

 Building on previous findings

 Supporting young people who have grown up in alternative care is essential so that these young people can lead independent lives.
 This is why SOS Children’s Villages has undertaken different initiatives to better understand the situation of young people leaving care and the factors that can determine a successful transition to a self-reliant life as adults.

 This project has built on findings from the Prepare for Leaving Care project (2017-2018).
 These findings include:

 - Young people want to start preparing for the transition to independence two to three years before actually leaving alternative care.

 - Care leavers lack the support network that children growing up with their families have.

 - Care leavers want to be supported by care professionals who approach them in a respectful manner.